The Western Express Case

 Waiting for the verdict is stressful.
 Every good prosecutor and supervisor wants justice to win.

-But it was the DANY career supervisors who were the ones who know that you can do your best, be in the right, and still lose.
+I still remember the DANY career supervisors who came to visit me while the jury was deliberating, before we knew the result.
+They knew that you can do your best, be in the right, and still lose.
 So they didn't wait for the verdict to come in, and they came by and said words to the effect of "Whatever happens, you did your best, put years into this, and left it all on the playing field.
 Good job and be proud."

 The verdict came, guilty as to every defendant, every count.
 Eight years of exhausting and stressful work had survived the final test and come to a successful end (almost).